Dana Foundation: Leadership

 The foundation was founded in 1950 by Charles A. Dana, a legislator and businessman from New York State, and president of the Dana Corporation.
-He presided over the organization until 1960, but continued to participate until his death in 1975.
+He presided over the organization until 1960, and continued to participate until his death in 1975.

-Steven E. Hyman, M.D., is chairman of the board of directors of the foundation.
-Caroline Montojo, Ph.D., is the current president of the foundation.
+Steven E. Hyman is chairman of the board of directors of the foundation.
+Caroline Montojo is the current president of the foundation.

 The Dana Alliance for Brain Initiatives

 The Dana Foundation supported the Dana Alliance for Brain Initiatives (which included the European Dana Alliance for the Brain), a nonprofit organization of leading neuroscientists committed to advancing public awareness about the progress and promise of brain research, from 1993 to 2022.

-As William Safire put it in his column retiring from The New York Times in 2005: "They [the foundation] roped me in, a dozen years ago, to help enliven a moribund 'decade of the brain.'
-By encouraging many of the most prestigious neuroscientists to get out of the ivory tower and explain in plain words the potential of brain science, they enlisted the growing public and private support for research."

 Grant programs

-In 2022, the Dana Foundation pivoted away from grants for research to grants that aim to strengthen neuroscience's positive role in the world.
+In 2022, the Dana Foundation moved away from grants for research to grants that aim to strengthen neuroscience's positive role in the world.
 Current grants fall under three categories.

 NextGen: To develop a new generation of interdisciplinary experts who shepherd neuroscience uses for a better world.
 Its current major project is creating Dana Centers for Neuroscience & Society.

 Frontiers: To grow capacity for informed public reflection on emerging neuroscience and neurotechnology.
 Its projects include Judicial Seminars on Emerging Issues in Neuroscience, which provide state and federal judges in the US with a better understanding of the role neuroscience may play in making legal determinations in the courts, from the admissibility of neuroimaging evidence to decisions about criminal culpability.
 The foundation also provides funding for the Royal Society's Neuroscience and the Law program in the UK.

 Education: To spark interest and support education around neuroscience and the many ways it interfaces with our everyday lives.
-Its projects include the annual Brain Awareness Week, next held March 13-19, 2023.
+Its projects include the annual Brain Awareness Week, next held March 11-17, 2024.